 Kids will love Lopud as there are no cars on the island.
 Sunj Beach is an ideal beach for children.
 It is easy to walk there, easy to get into the water, the sand is lovely to play with and it will be a lot of other kids to play with.
-The beach is on walking distance from the town for getting the ice cream or cold drinks.
+The beach is within walking distance from the town for getting ice cream or cold drinks.

 The highest peak on the island is Polacica, only 216 meters, so it is very easy to hike along any of the hiking/walking trails.
 The trails are well marked and suitable for beginners.
 A large part of the trails is shaded by old pine trees.
-Still, make sure you have enough water with you especially in hot summer months.
+Still, make sure you have enough water with you especially in the hot summer months.
 Find more details on below walking map:

 Where to Stay

-There is plenty of private rooms, Airbnb’s and apartments available in the village.
+There is plenty of private rooms, Airbnb’s, and apartments available in the village.
 As the village is pretty small, any location should be good and from most of the houses, you will have a sea-views from at least one room.

 When to Make Your Reservations

 Obviously, if you are after reserving the best places to stay, make your booking as soon as you can.
-That particularly applies for July and August when is the busiest part of the tourist season.
+That particularly applies to July and August when is the busiest part of the tourist season.
 For the rest of the year, you should still book your accommodation in advance, but it is less busy.
 For current hotel prices and what is available check here

 Getting to Lopud